GeoTrouvetout/pyelastix/README.md

 # PyElastix - Python wrapper for the Elastix nonrigid registration toolkit
+## WARNING : This is a fork to fix some errors of the original PyElastix from almarklein.

 This Python module wraps the [Elastix](http://elastix.isi.uu.nl/) registration toolkit.
 Elastix is a powerful tool, suitable for 2D and 3D